Starcross/django-starcross-gallery/README.rst

 Starcross gallery groups Images into Albums, which enables your to organise your presentation.
 Add albums via the django admin interface, and drag multiple images into your empty albums in the album page itself.
 It's also possible to use the gallery as a flat image feed only, which is a view published at <gallery base>/images.
 All images will be displayed here in descending date order.
 You can add images here directly as well, but they will not be added to an album.

-The gallery was designed with simplicity of Image management in mind, so titles are derived from the file name.
+The gallery was designed with simplicity of image management in mind, so titles are derived from the file name.
 You only need to add albums and then drag your collection into place.
-The idea is to avoid the need to manage your collection both on the website and on your disk.
+The idea is to avoid the need to manage your collection both on the website and on disk.
 If you wish to reorganise, you can delete and easily re-upload

 Images in albums are ordered by the date the photo was taken if available in the exif data, or failing that the modification date